 The group was founded by Michelle Greenwood in 2016 after establishing a need for a local support group for those who suffer from or support those with Fibromyalgia, in the Rockingham/Kwinana/Baldivis – Mandurah area.
 Michelle was approached by Rockingham City Councillor Matt Whitfield asking if there was a need for a support group as he would like to help set one up.
 After a meeting with Matt the group was formed.
 Matt helped pay for the initial set up costs.

 Within a short period of time what was meant to be a small local group increased to include other areas from Perth and Western Australia.
 Our aim is to go national by 2026 using the same format that we have here in WA.

 In 2019 it was decided that the group needed to be more inclusive, as people saw the word “Fibro” and felt they couldn’t join us if they hadn’t been diagnosed with Fibromyalgia but had other co-conditions.
 A new name of Invisible Illnesses was put forward and voted on with a unanimous decision by our members.

 From the time the group was founded most Committee Members are those who have been diagnosed with Fibromyalgia or other co-conditions.
 Because of the unpredictability of symptoms, we have tried to maintain a large Committee to minimise the workload on each Committee Member.
 All Committee Members work voluntarily and are rewarded by the fact that Invisible Illnesses Inc provides education, support, raising awareness and networking opportunities for several thousand people throughout Western Australia.

-During 2020/21 we aim to start our Wellbeing Services.
-This will include having beauticians, nail techs, massage therapists, hairdressers etc volunteer their services.
+During 2020 we began our Wellbeing Services.
+This includes having beauticians, nail techs, massage therapists, hairdressers etc volunteer their services.